apexpl/apex_v1/docs/routing.md

 Variables](app.md#apex_request) within the app class, as they will be used often within these PHP files.

-### Create Http / Middleware Controller
+### Create Http / Middleware Adapter

-At times you will need to create your own HTTP controller, allowing all incoing requests to be handled in a certain way.
-For example, you may want all requests to the /invoice/ URI to be routed through a different controller.
-To do this you would createa  new controller, for example if the package you're developing is "mycart" in terminal you would type:
+At times you will need to create your own HTTP adapter, allowing all incoing requests to be handled in a certain way.
+For example, you may want all requests to the /invoice/ URI to be routed through a different adapter.
+To do this you would createa  new adapter, for example if the package you're developing is "mycart" in terminal you would type:

-`./apex create controller core:http_requests:invoice mycard`
+`./apex create adapter core:http_requests:invoice mycard`

-This will create a new PHP file at */src/core/controller/http_requests/invoice.php*, and will be packaged with the "mycart" package.
+This will create a new PHP file at */src/core/service/http_requests/invoice.php*, and will be packaged with the "mycart" package.
 Simply modify this file as desired, and add a `process()` method, which will be executed for every incoming HTTP request.
 More than likely, the app::get_uri_segments() method will be useful, as it returns an array of all URI segments separated by a / character.
 For example: